StockSharp/AlgoTrading/Designer/Gallery/Schemas/Day_Of_Week/README.md

 - **Long entry**: The candle belongs to the early week window, its close is above the simple moving average and the position is flat.
 The order buys the shared volume at market.
 - **Short entry**: The candle belongs to the late week window, its close is below the simple moving average and the position is flat.
 The order sells the shared volume at market.
 - **Exit**: A close back below the average closes a long and a close back above it closes a short, both through position modify blocks in close mode.
-Because a close block does nothing while the position is already flat, this reproduces the crossing test of the original without any extra blocks.
-The original knows two counters the diagram cannot keep between candles, and both were dropped: the pause of three hundred bars after every trade and the rule that forbids a second entry on the same weekday.
-Without them the diagram re-enters as soon as the price returns to the right side of the average inside the same window, so it trades noticeably more often than the original.
+A close block does nothing while the position is already flat, so no extra crossing blocks are needed.
+The diagram can re-enter as soon as price returns to the required side of the average inside the same weekday window.

 ## Parameters